fluidself/fluidself.org/_books/fiction/the-sheltering-sky.md

 It takes energy to invest life with meaning, and at present this energy was lacking.

 How many times his friends, envying him his life, had said to him: "Your life is so simple."
 "Your life seems always to go in a straight line."
 Whenever they had said the words he heard in them an implicit reproach: it is not difficult to build a straight road on a treeless plain.
 He felt that what they really meant to say was: "You have chosen the easiest terrain."
-But if they elected to place obstacles in their own way--and they so clearly did, encumbering themselves with every sort of unnecessary allegiance--that was no reason why they should object to his having simplified his life.
+But if they elected to place obstacles in their own way—and they so clearly did, encumbering themselves with every sort of unnecessary allegiance—that was no reason why they should object to his having simplified his life.
 So it was with a certain annoyance that he would say: "Everyone makes the life he wants.
 Right?" as though there were nothing further to be said.

 "Death is always on the way, but the fact that you don't know when it will arrive seems to take away from the finiteness of life.
 It's that terrible precision that we hate so much.
 But because we don't know, we get to think of life as an inexhaustible well.
 Yet everything happens only a certain number of times, and a very small number, really.